Community of Practice

 Our History

-Seeded in the summer of 2025, the GET FREE body of work is the natural evolution of Miakoda’s previous work as the founder and director of Fierce Allies.
+The Get Free body of work emerged in the summer of 2025, as the natural evolution of Miakoda’s previous work as the founder and director of Fierce Allies.

 Our Approach